frederik-hoeft/MemoryProtection/README.md

 # MemoryProtection
-A collection of anti debug methods
+A collection of anti debug methods and crypto algorithms using protected memory only.
+Intended for dealing with passwords and confidential data.

 #### TODO:
 - [ ] documentation